Understanding Lost Wages in a Personal Injury Case

 Perks

 Lost work might mean lost perks.
 You may have a company cell phone.
-The company might offer you use of a car or a gym membership.
+The company might offer you a car or a gym membership.
 You can claim the value of these things in your claim for lost wages.

 Tips